InstallerLegacy/setup.virtualhub.eu.org/README.md

 # VirtualHub Setup

 > This repository is no longer used to generate VirtualHub Setup Website.
-Instead, VIrtualHub setup is powered by [ghost](https://ghost.org).
+Instead, VirtualHub setup is powered by [ghost](https://ghost.org).
 This repository is only used for tracking issues.
 Do not open a pull request here.
 If you want to contribute, see [CONTRIBUTING.md](https://github.com/InstallerLegacy/setup.virtualhub.eu.org/blob/main/CONTRIBUTING.md).

 Welcome to VirtualHub Setup!
 Here we will set up our system to follow the VirtualHub tutorials.